 Rod has extensive background in working with adolescents in educational and residential treatment settings.
 He spent seven years in Asia, teaching at the American Village International Institute, working as an Education Director for the largest private language school in Taiwan, and acting as an English Advisor for the Kaohsiung City Secondary Education System.
 He received several awards for his teaching methods and service to education.
 Before taking over as Solstice’s Residential Director, Rod worked as a Team Manager, Substance Abuse Counselor, and Program Director.
 Drawing on his clinical knowledge, milieu management skills, and pedagogic background, Rod has affected a climate for change for troubled adolescents.

 Rod loves to vacation in Barbados, where he met his Bajan wife.
-His family consists of his wife, two sons, his daughter and son-in-law, and the family cat, Maximus.
-He enjoys spending time with his family, swimming in the Caribbean Sea, and reading mysteries and westerns.
+Rod and his wife were “promoted” to grandparents in June 2016.
+They consider it to be one of their best promotions.
+His family consists of his wife, two sons, his daughter and son-in-law, and now grandson, Tatum.
+Maximus, the family cat, is still an active part of the family.
+Max tends to spend a lot of time outside when Tatum is visiting, as Tatum hasn’t learned the fine art of petting animals the correct way.
+Rod loves spending time with his family, swimming in the Caribbean Sea, and reading mysteries and westerns.

 Bridgette Hooton, RN